 Pathways education and treatment strategies are based on the principles of Behavior Analysis, an evidence based field that focuses on improving socially significant behaviors to maximize independence and enhance the lives of individuals.

-Individually tailored curricula address speech and language, pre-academic and academic skills, daily living and self-care skills, play and social skills, and assessment and treatment of challenging behavior.
-A one-to-one ratio of teachers to students is typically utilized, although small and large group activities may be provided.
+Individually tailored curricula address speech and language, pre-academic and academic skills, daily living and self-care skills, play and social skills and assessment and treatment of challenging behavior.
+A one-on-one ratio of teachers to students is typically used, although small and large group activities may be provided for students who achieve the skills to learn in such settings.
 A comprehensive system of student evaluation allows for daily refinement of student lessons.

 Please click on the appropriate education level to learn more about our programs and services.